 The first step in optimizing your ecommerce marketing budget is to set the right goals for your marketing campaign.
 This will help you decide what marketing strategies to use and how to measure the ROI of your campaign.

 Some of the most common goals for ecommerce companies are to drive website traffic, increase sales, and improve customer loyalty (get more repeat customers).
 You can select one or all of these objectives, but keep in mind the following tips:

 Make your goals as specific and time-bound as possible.
-For example, instead of just saying that you want to increase your sales, specify by how much and within what time period.
-Define your goal as “increase sales by X% in FY18.”
+For example, instead of just saying that you want to increase your sales, specify how much and within what time period.
+You can state it as something like “increase sales by X% in FY18.”

 Set realistic goals and avoid wishful thinking.
 For example, if your company has been growing at an average of 4% for the last five years, you can target to achieve 5%-6% growth by implementing a marketing campaign.
 However, if you set a goal of 20% growth, you are bound to fail.

 Set the goals based on the current needs of your business.
 If you have a new business that people don’t know about, your priority should be to drive traffic to your website and gaining visibility, instead of increasing customer loyalty.
 On the other hand, if you have a well-established business, then the focus could be on long-term goals like building customer loyalty and improving brand engagement.